Meditation for Saturday of the Second Week of Lent

 (Micah 7:14-15, 18-20; Lk 15: 1-3, 11-32)

-The great mercy of God is clearly demonstrated in the parable of the prodigal son.
+The great mercy of God is demonstrated in the parable of the prodigal son.
 It is an ocean of mercy that human reasoning cannot exhaust “How many of father’s hired servants have bread enough and to spare, but I perish here with hunger!
 I will arise and go to my father…” It is such a mercy that takes away the shame and wretchedness of a prodigal son, restores his dignity and beauty as a son, and satisfies his hunger.
 A little glimpse of this mercy inspires every sinner to trace his way back to God.

-How great is the mercy of God.
+How great is the mercy of God?
 “The Lord is gracious and full of compassion, slow to anger and great in mercy.
 The Lord is good to all, and His tender mercies are over all His works” (Ps 145:8-9).
-If an imperfect and wayward son could be thus love, how much more when the Son is perfect?
+If an imperfect and wayward son could be thus loved, how much more when the Son is perfect?
 That is why Jesus, the Son of God, is the ‘fount of love’, the ‘Ocean of Mercy’ through whom God forgives us our sins (Rm 3:24-23).
 And Jesus established His forgiveness solidly in the Sacrament of Confession.
 Let us approach Him in this Sacrament to obtain mercy and forgiveness of our sins.
-We might not be worthy as God’s children, but the love the Father has for His Son will always triumph over our weaknesses and failings.
+We might not be worth as God’s children, but they love the Father has for His Son will always triumph over our weaknesses and failings.
 His banner over us is love!
 (Song 2:4).